-Water samples were taken from the storm drain system at various access points in 2013 including Manholes MH-12A and MH-14.
-Table 6-2 summarizes the analytical results of water samples from the storm drain system (MH-12A and MH-14) in 2013.
-Naturally-occurring Ra-226 was detected in three of the 18 samples analyzed.
-Low levels of gross beta activity were detected in 15 of the 18 samples analyzed, at concentrations that are typical of any environmental water sample.
+Water samples were taken from the storm drain system at various access points in 2014 including Manholes MH-12A and MH-14.
+Table 6-2 summarizes the analytical results of water samples from the storm drain system (MH-12A and MH-14) in 2014.
+Low levels of gross beta activity were detected in 14 of the 18 samples analyzed, at concentrations that are typical of any environmental water sample.
 Tritium (H-3) was not detected in the 18 samples analyzed.